progenetix/bycon/README.md

 In its current state the `bycon` package is undergoing a transition from resource specific to general use environment.
 There is still some entanglement between code and use case specific definitions (e.g. database definitions inside the distribution) though this is (early 2023) in a process of "disentanglement".
-In principle, source based installations could work with adjusting of various configuration files; `pip` installations only would work for (limited) library use.

 ## More Documentation